 During the financial year we have begun working on a set of shared core values for the entire Swedish business.
 The aim is to give all of our employees and managers a sense of community that will create satisfaction and security, and a sustainable company in the long term.

-As a recently appointed Group CEO, it is my ambition to work with all of our employees, owners, customers, and collaboration partners to continue developing our sustainability process.
+My ambition is for us to work with all of our employees, owners, customers and collaboration partners to continue developing our sustainability process.
 Personally, I’m convinced that we must accelerate this process with regard to our environment and nature, for us as humans, and not least from an economic perspective.

 I hope you will find our sustainability report interesting.
 We welcome questions about the content.
 This year I’m particularly pleased that we have also included our Czech business in the report.